Matthew Pearl, author of the bestselling novel The Last Dickens

 has offered to give away one copy to a lucky reader.
 This giveaway is open to the U.S. and Canada.
 There are two ways to enter.
 Please follow the instructions carefully because I want every entry to count!

 1. At the end of Matthew’s post, he asks a few questions.
 Answer one (or more) of his questions for ONE entry.
 Make sure that I have a way to contact you.

 2. For another entry, Tweet about this giveaway and be sure to include @TiBookChatter so I can track it.
 After you Tweet, post a separate comment here telling me you did so.

-This giveaway will run until Friday, September 18, 2009 at 10pm (PDT).
-The winner will be selected randomly and announced on Monday, September 21, 2009.
+This giveaway will run until Friday, October 9, 2009.
+The winner will be selected randomly and announced on Monday, October 12, 2009.
 I will contact the winner for his/her mailing address so be sure to include a way for me to contact you.